Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/tests/README.md

 # Azure AI Model Inference client library tests for Python

-## Running tests locally, on a Windows PC, against the live service
+The instructions below are for running tests locally, on a Windows machine, against the live service.

-### Prerequisites
+## Prerequisites

-See [Prerequisites](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/ai/azure-ai-inference/README.md#prerequisites).
-Create an Azure resource in one of the GPU-supported regions, otherwise some of the tests will fail.
+The live tests were written against the AI models mentioned below.
+You will need to deploy them in [Azure AI Studio](https://ai.azure.com/) and have the endpoint and key for each one of them.

+- TBD (fro chat completion tests)
+- TBD (for embedding tests)
+- TBD (for image generation tests)

-### Setup
+## Setup

 * Clone or download this sample repository.
 * Open a command prompt window in the folder `sdk\ai\azure-ai-inference`.
-* If you want to run tests against the latest public Image Analysis client library, install it by running:
+* If you want to run tests against the latest published client library, install it by running:
    ```bash
    pip install azure-ai-inference
    ```
-* If you want to run tests against a locally built Image Analysis client library:
+* If you want to run tests against a locally built client library:
     * First build the wheel:
         ```bash
         pip install wheel